-10G SFP+ DAC is made from the inexpensive copper twinaxial cable with SFP+ connectors on both sides based on SFP+ MSA (multi-source agreement).
+10G SFP+ direct attach cable is made from the inexpensive copper twinaxial cable with SFP+ connectors on both sides based on SFP+ MSA (multi-source agreement).
 It uses SFP+ connectors for 10G links instead of utilizing an optical transceiver on each and every end as well as a length of fiber optic cable.
 It takes away the expensive optical lasers along with other electronic components.
 For both active and passive 10G SFP+ DAC cables, a smaller electrical component is used to recognize the SFP+ module and cable type to the Ethernet interface.
-10G SFP+ DAC is known as the successor technology to 10GBASE-CX4.
+10G SFP+ direct attach cable is known as the successor technology to 10GBASE-CX4.
 It has the advantages of low power, low cost, low latency with the more benefits of having the small form factor of SFP+, and thinner, more flexible cabling compared with 10G SFP+ transceivers.
 Due to the distance limitation, the target application of 10G SFP+ DAC is interconnection of top-of-rack switches with application servers and storage devices in a rack.

 - Lower Costs

 - No LOS

 - No TX Disable

 Active 10G SFP+ direct attach cable provides the added benefit of being “optical-module” like.

 - Transmit Pre-emphasis

 - Active/Adaptive Receive Equalization